 Reason #5: Because eating cake every night is awesome

-You know what’s awesome?
+Do you know what’s awesome?
 Cake.

-You know what’s not awesome?
+Do you know what’s not awesome?
 Not eating cake.

 Cake makes everything in life better but with traditional dieting, you aren’t allowed to eat cake, which sucks.